-A Nemours/Alfred I. duPont Hospital for Children pediatric neurologist will review this information and your child’s medical history, and perform a thorough neurological examination.
+A Nemours pediatric neurologist will review this information and your child’s medical history, and perform a thorough neurological examination.

-Diagnosing seizures and epilepsy in children requires considering (and ruling out) many possible causes.
-In addition to a detailed medical history and neurological examination, there are a few tests that can help us determine whether your child has epilepsy or seizures caused by something else.
-Tests may include:
+Medical work-ups for seizures and epilepsy in children requires considering (and ruling out) many possible causes.
+In addition to a detailed medical history and neurological examination, there are a few tests that can help us determine whether your child has epilepsy or seizures/spells caused by something else.
+For example:

 - blood tests (glucose/blood sugar, complete blood count, electrolytes and liver and kidney function tests)

-- electroencephalography/EEG (wires attached to the head with glue record electrical activity in the brain)
+- electroencephalography/EEG (wires attached to the head with glue to record electrical activity in the brain)

 - brain imaging tests (CT or “CAT” scan, MRI and PET scans to look for brain/vessel malformations, tumors or scar tissue)

-- spinal tap/lumbar puncture (to check for infections or other issues)
+- spinal tap/lumbar puncture (check for infections or other issues)

 The treatment for epilepsy and seizures in children depends on the cause.
-If your child is diagnosed with epilepsy, our goal at Nemours/Alfred I. duPont Hospital for Children will be to control the condition and minimize the impact of seizures on daily life.
-No single treatment for epilepsy works for every child, so our pediatric neurological specialists will consider all the unique factors that contribute to your child’s condition.
+If your child is diagnosed with epilepsy, our goal will be to control the condition and minimize the impact of seizures on daily life.
+No single treatment for epilepsy works for every child, so the pediatric neurologists who are part of the Nemours epilepsy program will consider all the unique factors that contribute to your child’s condition.

-We may recommend one or more of the following treatments:
+We may recommend one or more of these treatments:

-- Anti-seizure medications: Most kids respond well to this kind of therapy.
+- Anti-seizure medications: Most kids respond well to this type of therapy.
 Finding just the right medication and dosage may involve some adjustments and fine-tuning.

-- Vagus nerve stimulation (VNS): Surgeons implant a small, long-lasting battery device in the chest, just under the skin.
+- Vagus nerve stimulation (VNS): Surgeons implant a small device with a long-lasting battery in the chest, just under the skin.
 A tiny wire runs from the device to the left vagus nerve, which connects to the brain stem.
 The device delivers short bursts of electricity at regular intervals, which may help reduce the frequency and severity of your child’s seizures.
 Implanting the VNS device and wire requires general anesthesia and an overnight stay at the hospital.

 - Ketogenic diet: This precise diet, rich in fats and low in carbohydrates and proteins, can help reduce epilepsy symptoms in some children.
 If this is right for your child, your Nemours neurology specialist and a nutritionist will guide you and your child about which foods to add and avoid.

-Certain types of epileptic seizures in children (excluding benign rolandic seizures) can cause damage to the brain, impacting cognitive functioning (the way your child learns), behavior, emotional wellness (depression and anxiety), social functioning and more.
+Certain types of epileptic seizures in children can cause damage to the brain, impacting cognitive functioning (the way your child learns), behavior, emotional wellness (depression and anxiety), social functioning and more.